 - Hospitals and skilled nursing homes are medical facilities.
 Caring House is a non-medical residential home.

-- Skilled nursing homes and most assisted living facilities (large or small) focus on long-term residents.
+- Skilled nursing homes and most assisted living facilities (large or small) focus on long-term residents (two or more years).
 Caring House focuses on men and women in the last weeks and days of their lives.

 - See our report on potential South Bay living arrangements for end-of-life care.